GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 ## NEW: Shared Calculation Page Requirements

 ### Shared Calculation Display
-- No step indicator on shared calculation page
+- **No step indicator** on shared calculation page
-- Same tab-based results display as step 2 of the calculator
+- **Same tab-based results display** as step 2 of the calculator
-- No ability to edit the calculation
+- **No ability to edit** the calculation or any content
-- Clear "Create Your Own" link to start a new calculation
+- **NO "Create Your Own" elements** anywhere on the page
-- Proper display of all calculation details and charts
+- **Proper display** of all calculation details and charts
-- Comments visible to all viewers (if added by premium user)
+- **Comments visibility**: Show shareable comments if added by premium user (readonly)
+- **Notes privacy**: Private notes are NEVER shown on shared pages

+### Readonly Notes/Comments Display
+- **Notes sections**: Show with readonly styling if they exist, but typically hidden on shared pages
+- **Comments section**: Show with readonly styling and "View Only" indicator
+- **No edit controls**: Remove all edit buttons, save buttons, and form controls
+- **Professional presentation**: Maintain visual hierarchy while clearly indicating readonly state
+- **Clear indicators**: Use eye icons and "View Only" text to show readonly state

+### Removed Elements on Shared Pages
+- **All "Create Your Own" buttons and links**: Completely removed from header and footer
+- **Edit controls**: No edit buttons or form controls anywhere
+- **Action buttons**: No save, share, or edit buttons
+- **Navigation elements**: Minimal navigation, focus on content display
+- **Call-to-action sections**: Remove bottom CTA section entirely

 ### Marketing Content for Premium Users
-- Premium users can add marketing content to shared calculations
+- **Premium users can add marketing content** to shared calculations
-- Marketing content includes profile image and custom text
+- **Marketing content includes** profile image and custom text
-- Marketing content is shown by default but can be hidden by viewers
+- **Marketing content is shown by default** but can be hidden by viewers
-- Non-premium users see generic calculator branding
+- **Non-premium users see** generic calculator branding
+- **Hide/show toggle**: Only control available to viewers

 ## Visual Reference Requirements